katelynrae/Documentation/docs/tutorials/sample-interview.md

 For our interview we will use today's date as the Case ID.

-{% include tip-caution content="There is no requirement that a Case ID be unique, since this would not be possible to ensure across multiple devices.
+{% include tip-caution.md content="There is no requirement that a Case ID be unique, since this would not be possible to ensure across multiple devices.
 Instead, Network Canvas and Server use a separate unique ID to ensure that data is not lost if a Case ID is duplicated.
-Nevertheless, you should strongly consider a consistent system for naming cases that allows you to uniquely identify them." %}
+Nevertheless, you should strongly consider a consistent system for naming cases that allows you to uniquely identify them." markdown=true %}

 ## The Ego Form